 Smoking and Coronary Artery Disease

-Quitting smoking is probably the most important step you can take to decrease your chance of coronary artery disease (CAD) and a heart attack.
-Smoking raises your risk of getting CAD and dying early from CAD.
+Quitting smoking is probably the most important step you can take to decrease your chance of coronary artery disease and a heart attack.
+Smoking raises your risk of getting coronary artery disease and dying early from it.

 - Causes the platelets in your blood to clump together easily by making your blood cells more "sticky" and more likely to form clots.
 Clumping platelets can then block your coronary arteries and cause a heart attack.

 - Can cause spasms in your coronary arteries, which can reduce the blood flow to your heart in a way similar to that of atherosclerosis.

 - Can trigger irregular heartbeats (arrhythmias).

 - Lowers "good" cholesterol (high-density lipoprotein, or HDL).
 Cholesterol-carrying lipoproteins also more easily enter the walls of your arteries, where they can develop into a hard plaque and atherosclerosis.

 - Reduces the amount of oxygen that can be carried by red blood cells in the bloodstream.